Swipe to see connections

 When the FBI raided Suggs’s home, Adams immediately cut short a visit to Washington, where he had planned on lobbying federal leaders to do more to help with the City’s migrant crisis.
 Adams told the press later that he came back because he wanted to comfort his young campaign finance manager after her traumatic experience, but, when pressed, admitted that he didn’t speak with her that day at all.

-Regardless, Adams has said he’s sticking with Suggs.
+Regardless, Adams said he was sticking with Suggs.
 “I have full confidence in her,” he told PIX11 the next day.
 “She has done an amazing job.
 She will stay with the campaign team.”
-A few weeks later, Adams clarified that while Suggs is staying on with the campaign, she’s no longer in charge of fundraising.
+A few weeks later, Adams clarified that while Suggs was staying on with the campaign, she was no longer in charge of fundraising.
 In mid-December, he clarified that her role on the campaign is to be “part of processing” the campaign’s “administrative paperwork.”

 "Goddaughter" to